-I’ve been translating for years, requests from friends or work and song lyrics, but this week I was offered a part time position to translate articles for the fashion and idol news site Tokyo Girls Update.
-It’ll be my first time working for a real Japanese company (and all the paperwork that comes along with it), so it’s sure to be an adventure!
+I’ve been translating requests from friends or work, and song lyrics for years, but this week I was offered a part time position where I’ll actually be making a little money to translate articles for the fashion and idol news site Tokyo Girls Update.
+It’s my first time working for a real Japanese company (and all the paperwork that comes along with it), so it’ll surely be an adventure!

-Mr. J and I were using portable wi-fi through E Mobile for a few years now and besides being unable to torrent, we liked their unlimited usage service.
+For about two years Mr. J and I were using portable wi-fi through E Mobile, and besides being unable to torrent, we liked their unlimited usage service.
 Then a couple of months ago they sold or merged with the company Yahoo!
 Mobile, and with it our contract was suddenly changed to a more expensive, 10 GB data limit plan.
-After maxing out or usage mid-month both last month and this month, we decided to cancel and go with a different provider.
-At the same time, a co-worker friend of mine just quit the company, and because she doesn’t speak much Japanese, I’ve been helping her take care of canceling her electricity and gas.
+After maxing out our usage mid-month both last month and this month, we decided to cancel and go with a different provider.
+At the same time, a co-worker friend of mine quit the main company I work for, and because she doesn’t speak much Japanese I’ve been helping her take care of canceling her electricity and gas.

-If you’ve been living on your own before relocating to a different part of Japan or moving back home, besides the inevitable packing and moving, you’ll probably need to cancel or change your address on all of your utilities as well.
+If you’ve been living on your own, before relocating to a different part of Japan or moving back home, and besides the inevitable packing and sending your stuff, you’ll probably need to cancel or change your address on all of your utilities as well.
 While the process can be a bit annoying, thankfully it’s not too difficult.

 It’s that time of year where many foreigners living in Japan are starting to cement their winter vacation plans.
 In my case, I haven’t been home in 4 years so I purchased a ticket back, and I’ll be joining the crowd returning home for Christmas. :D